fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Hide liberate your communication text
 Its been hidden with custom config value ShowLiberateYourCommunicationText in our config.
 ACT government logo
-A secondary image has been used and read from config value secondary_logo_style.imgUrl.
+A secondary image has been used and read from config value logo_secondary.imgUrl.
 This uses standard ACT Govt Logo which is horizontal.
 ACT government logo on pre login screen
 Vertical ACT government logo has been used for this purpose.
 A config value cant be used for this as app-web is not query that setting in front end.
 Only on react sdk you can use config to retrieve that value.
 This one uses ACT gov logo that ends with _vertical keyword.